 I finally learned to stop working out in a way that I thought I should and to start working out in a way that was right for me.
 The weight finally came off, I now love moving my body and I find living a sustainable healthy lifestyle to be easy.

-Here are some things that helped me figure out my own way of exercising in order to feel fit, healthy and happy:
+Here are some ideas that helped me figure out my own way of exercising in order to feel fit, healthy and happy:

 1. Ask yourself what kind of exercise you truly LOVE.